fox-it/dissect-docs/docs/source/tools/acquire.rst

     $ sudo acquire

-The tool requires administrative access to read raw disk data instead of using the operating system for file access.
+The tool requires administrative access to read raw disk data.
-However, there are some options available to use the operating system as a fallback option. (e.g ``--fallback`` or ``--force-fallback``)
+However, there are some options available to use the local operating systems's filesystem as a fallback option. (e.g ``--fallback`` or ``--force-fallback``)

-Filesystem information
+Filesystem acquisition
 ----------------------

 ``acquire`` gathers artifacts based on modules.
-These modules are paths or globs on a filesystem which acquire attempts to gather.
+These modules contain paths or globs that ``acquire`` attempts to gather from a filesystem.
-Multiple modules can be executed at once, which have been collected together inside a profile.
+``acquire`` can execute multiple modules at once, where a collection of them are combined into a profile.
 These profiles (used with ``--profile``) are  ``full``, ``default``, ``minimal`` and ``none``.
-Depending on the detected operating system, different artifacts are collected.
+Depending on the detected operating system, ``acquire`` collects different artifacts.

 The following list shows the modules belonging to each ``profile``.